Website privacy notice

 Details of special information that we collect and hold about you

-Special information is explained in section 1 above.
+Special information is explained above.

 We do not collect or hold any special information about you.